Can you Evict a Tenant if you Sell your House 🏠 in Los Angeles, California

 Preparing Tenant-occupied Properties for Market Listings

-Preparing tenant-occupied properties in Los Angeles for market listings properly calls for sensitivity and open communication.
+Preparing tenant-occupied properties in Los Angeles for market listings appropriately calls for sensitivity and open communication.
 Read the leases to learn about termination and eviction clauses.
 Telling renters about your sale and clarifying their rights could help to preserve a positive relationship.
 Encourage cooperation by providing incentives such as flexible moving dates or relocation funding.

 Pros and Cons of Selling a House with Active Leases